Agustina Andrade: Personal life

-Andrade met the military officer Ramón Lista (1856–1897), when he arrived to explore southern Argentina.
+Andrade met the military officer and explorer Ramón Lista (1856–1897).
 In 1879, they married in Buenos Aires.
-Lista left the Territorio Nacional de Santa Cruz, where he became the second governor, while Andrade lived in Témperley, about twenty kilometers from the city of Buenos Aires.
+Lista left the Territorio Nacional de Santa Cruz, where he became the second governor, while Andrade lived in Temperley, about twenty kilometers from the city of Buenos Aires.
 Although they did not see much of each other, the couple had two daughters.
 In 1890, Andrade learned that her husband maintained a parallel family in Patagonia with an indigenous Tehuelche woman called Koila, with whom he had a daughter.
 Heartbroken, she locked herself in the house for months on end, before leaving her two daughters in the care of her mother and committing suicide with a revolver on 10 February 1891.
 She is buried in the La Recoleta Cemetery in Buenos Aires.